TIP is a chemotherapy treatment used to treat testicular cancer or germ cell tumours of the ovary.

-Before the chemotherapy, your nurse will give you anti-sickness drugs as an injection into a vein or as tablets.
+Before the chemotherapy, your nurse will give you anti-sickness (anti-emetic) drugs as an injection into a vein or as tablets.
 They will also give you medicines to prevent an allergic reaction.
 You may have steroids as an injection before your treatment.
 Or you may be given steroid tablets to take the day before your treatment.
-It’s important to take these exactly as the doctor or nurse has explained to you.
-You must tell your doctor or nurse if for any reason you haven't taken them.
+It’s important to take these exactly as the doctor or nurse has explained.
+You must tell your doctor or nurse if, for any reason, you haven't taken them.

-You have these drugs and the chemotherapy through one of the following:
+You will have these drugs and the chemotherapy through one of the following:

 TIP chemotherapy is usually given over five days.
 Each drug is given as a drip (infusion).
 The nurses usually run the drip through a pump, which gives you the treatment over a set time.

-If you’re being treated as a day patient, you can usually go home after each day's chemotherapy.
-If you stay in hospital, you can usually go home after the chemotherapy on the fifth day.
+If you’re being treated as a day patient, you can usually go home each day once you have had the chemotherapy.
+If you stay in hospital, you can usually go home after you have chemotherapy on the fifth day.